aerostack2/aerostack2.github.io/_sources/_02_examples/index.rst.txt

 In this section, severals examples of how to use Aerostack2 are shown.
 Each example is self-contained in a repository, also known as **as2_project**.

+.. warning:: Projects main branch is linked with Aerostack2 main branch.
+If you want to use a specific Aerostack2 binary version, you should checkout the project tag that matches the Aerostack2 version.

 .. _examples_prerequisites: